 Why are they pursued?

 Both an MBA and a PGDM are management and business administration degrees.
 Students tend to choose an MBA because it is professionally recognised all over the world and the curriculum aspects remain the same more or less across universities.

 In the case of PGDM, it is slightly different.
-PGDMs core course structure is similar to an MBA however, some universities offer PGDMs in specific areas of interest such as human resource management.
+The core course structure of a PGDM is similar to an MBA however, some universities offer PGDMs in specific areas of interest such as human resource management.
 Students tend to sway towards a PGDM if they want a specialisation in a particular area of business.
-A PGDM in many countries is considered an equivalent to an MBA.
+A PGDM in many countries is considered equivalent to an MBA.